 So, if someone who never had sugar issues suddenly develops diabetes after age 50, it should not be ignored.

 Pancreatic cancer is called a “silent cancer” because symptoms appear late.
 But diabetics should watch for certain pancreatic cancer early signs, especially when diabetes becomes harder to control.
+Sudden, unexplained changes in blood sugar levels can be an early sign diabetes patients should not ignore.

 - Important warning signs: